artefactual-labs/AIPscan/README.md

 * The RabbitMQ dashboard is available at [`http://localhost:15672/`][rabbit-MQ2]
 * username: `guest` / password: `guest`
-* AIPScan connects to the RabbitMQ queue on port `:5672`.
+* AIPscan connects to the RabbitMQ queue on port `:5672`.

 ## Celery